truehand/azureml-genomics/README.md

 - Standard_D13_v2 (8 cores, 56 GB RAM, 400 GB disk)

 ![AML compute cluster](./images/genomics_cluster.png)

-To save costs, I set it up as a low_priority cluster (spot instances), and set the minimum number of node as zero, and the maximum as 8.
+To minimise costs, I set it up as a low_priority cluster (spot instances), and set the minimum number of node as zero, and the maximum as 8.

 This cluster is referred as "azureml:genomics-cluster" within the pipeline definition.
 Each step in the pipeline can use a different cluster, but in this example we use this "genomics-cluster" as the default compute across all steps.

 ## Running the Pipeline

-To run this pipeline, you will need an Azure ML workspace and access to an Azure ML cluster.
+Once you have set up your environment and configured the pipeline YAML file, you can submit the pipeline to Azure ML for execution.
+The pipeline will automatically provision the necessary resources and execute the jobs in the specified order.

 Assuming your workspace is called "my-azureml-workspace", and your resource-group "demo", the job can be submitted from the command line as follows:

 `az ml job create --file pipeline.yml --workspace-name my-azureml-workspace --resource-group demo --web`

-Once you have set up your environment and configured the pipeline YAML file, you can submit the pipeline to Azure ML for execution.
-The pipeline will automatically provision the necessary resources and execute the jobs in the specified order.

 ## Next steps